Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

 One common thing we would like to do is pass objects to our Web Component, and not just simple strings.

-Since Web Component `attributeChangedCallback` and `observedAttributes` works with `attribute`, one way would be to stringify our object, and pass it via the attribute `data-*` to keep our HTML valid.
+Since Web Component `attributeChangedCallback` and `observedAttributes` works with `attribute`, one way would be to stringify our object and pass it via the attribute `data-*` to keep our HTML valid.

 Let's try this first :

-Create a new element in our library, and for the `observedAttributes` let's just add the following :
+Create a new element in our library, and for the `observedAttributes`, let's add the following :

 ```
 export class DemoObjectElement extends HTMLElement {